kwkraus/HOW-Sessions/sessions/selenium/docs/2-Building Framework.md

 ## Helper Classes

 Helper classes are great for centralizing shared functionality for easy access.
+A few examples of things that could be put in a helper class are:

+- Copy files from one location to another location.
+- Send selenium execution reports through email.
+- Compare two text files.
+- Execute SQL queries.

 In this session, our helper class will have a method for taking screenshots at the current state of the WebDriver UI.
 This is very helpful to provide a visual representation of a failure to better troubleshoot issues.

 ### Create Helper Class